 untreated or uncontrolled high blood pressure;

 a blood-clotting disorder or circulation problems;

-The hormones in Safyral (drospirenone and ethinyl estradiol) can pass into breast milk and may harm a nursing baby.
-Safyral may also slow breast milk production.
-Do not use if you are breast feeding a baby.
+The hormones in Safyral can pass into breast milk and may harm a nursing baby.
+This medicine may also slow breast milk production.
+Do not use Safyral if you are breast feeding.

 How should I take Safyral?

 Take Safyral exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 You will take your first pill on the first day of your period or on the first Sunday after your period begins.
 You may need to use back-up birth control (such as condoms and spermicides) when you first start using this medicine.
 Follow your doctor's instructions.

 Take one Safyral tablet every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You could get pregnant if you do not take one pill daily.
 Get your prescription refilled before you run out of pills completely.